-- Check dust erasure in the copy stamp window Check dust erasure in the copy stamp window.
-Images before dust erasure are displayed in other windows and you will be unable to check them. - Printing dust-erased images You can print as a dust-erased image by printing it in DPP. - The [Apply Dust Delete Data] button cannot be clicked Even with an image that has Dust Delete Data attached to it in the camera, if there is no dust to remove by DPP from the image, the [Apply Dust Delete Data] button will be disabled. - To erase dust spots that cannot be erased with the automatic dust erasure processing
+Check dust erasure in the copy stamp window.
+Images before dust erasure are displayed in other windows and you will be unable to check them.

+• The [Apply Dust Delete Data] button cannot be clicked

+Even with an image that has Dust Delete Data attached to it in the camera, if there is no dust to remove by DPP from the image, the [Apply Dust Delete Data] button will be disabled.

+To erase dust spots that cannot be erased with the automatic dust erasure processing

 In automatic dust erasure processing, dust spots are erased based on information relating to dust saved in the Dust Delete Data.
 However, there may be cases where you will not be able to erase dust spots depending on the type of dust.
-If this occurs, erase those dust spots using the repair function (p.71) or the copy stamp function (p.73).
+If this occurs, erase those dust spots using the repair function (p.75) or the copy stamp function (p.77).